FACTBOX-Global sports events hit by coronavirus pandemic

 * The Mclaren Racing team withdrew from the Australian Grand Prix after a team member tested positive and the race is set to be called off.
 MOTORCYCLING

-* Four rounds of the MotoGP season in Qatar, Thailand, Texas and Argentina will not go ahead as scheduled. * The Spanish World Superbike round has been postponed from March 27-29 to Oct.
-23-25 while the French round has been moved back from Sept.
-25–27 to Oct.
-2-4.
+* Four rounds of the MotoGP season in Qatar, Thailand, Texas and Argentina will not go ahead as scheduled.
+MOTOR RACING

-MOTOR RACING * The World Endurance Championship cancelled the Sebring 1,000 Miles race in Florida on March 20 after the United States imposed restrictions on travel from Europe for 30 days.

-* The Sebring 12 Hours race scheduled for March 21 has been postponed to Nov.
-14. TENNIS
+* NASCAR races at the Atlanta Motor Speedway (March 15) and Homestead-Miami Speedway (March 22) will be held without spectators.
+TENNIS

 * The ATP suspended its professional men's tennis tour for six weeks after the Miami Open (March 23-April 5) was suspended by the Miami-Dade County mayor.
 Impacted events include the Clay Court Championships in Houston, the Grand Prix Hassan II in Marrakech, the Monte-Carlo Masters, the Barcelona Open and the Hungarian Open.